-- d) Less than Significant Impact.
+- b) Less than Significant Impact.
 The potential for expansive soils to occur on the project site has not yet been determined.
 Additional geotechnical investigation would be required in order to assess the risk of expansive soils to occur on the project site.
 As required by the County and in accordance with local and state building code requirements, any proposed development would be required to complete a geotechnical evaluation of any onsite hazards.
+As required by the County and in accordance with local and state building code requirements, any proposed development would be required to complete a geotechnical evaluation of any onsite hazards.
 As a standard condition of project approval, the proposed project would be constructed in accordance with the most recent CBC and Imperial County Building Code to minimize or avoid the potential hazard of expansive soil.
-A less than significant impact is identified for this issue area. - e) No Impact.
+A less than significant impact is identified for this issue area. - c) No Impact.
 The proposed project would not require the use of septic systems or alternative wastewater systems to accommodate wastewater needs.
-Therefore, no impact is identified for this issue area. - f) Less than Significant with Mitigation Incorporated.
-The following information is summarized from the Paleontological Resources Technical Report for the Seville 4 Solar Energy Project prepared by SWCA.
+Therefore, no impact is identified for this issue area. - d) Less than Significant with Mitigation Incorporated.
+The following information is summarized from the Paleontological Resources Technical Report for the Seville 5 Solar Energy Project prepared by SWCA.
 This report is provided as Appendix F of this Initial Study.

 Paleontological resources are typically impacted when earthwork activities, such as mass excavation cut into geological deposits (formations) with buried fossils.
-One area in which paleontological resources appear to be concentrated in this region is the shoreline of ancient

-Lake Cahuilla, which would have encompassed the present-day Salton Sea.
+One area in which paleontological resources appear to be concentrated in this region is the shoreline of ancient Lake Cahuilla, which would have encompassed the present-day Salton Sea.
 The lake covered much of the Imperial Valley and created an extensive lacustrine environment.
 Lake Cahuilla experienced several fill recession episodes before it finally dried up about 300 years ago.